mavryk-network/mvgo/examples/key/README.md

 ## Create and use private keys in Tezos

-Use TzGo to generate and use private keys for joy and pleasure.
+Use MvGo to generate and use private keys for joy and pleasure.

 ### Usage